verifyica-team/verifyica/README.md

 # Purpose

-Parameterized testing is traditionally test oriented ...
+Parameterized testing is traditionally test method oriented ...

 - For each test method, execute the test method with a list of test arguments.